The Moser-Tardos Framework with Partial Resampling: Abstract

 \section{Abstract}

 The resampling algorithm of Moser \& Tardos is a powerful approach to develop constructive versions of the Lov\'{a}sz Local Lemma (LLL).
-We generaliize this to a \emph{partial} resampling approach: when a bad event holds, we resample an appropriately-random \emph{subset} of the variables that define this event, rather than the entire set as in Moser \& Tardos.
+We generalize this to \emph{partial} resampling: when a bad event holds, we resample an appropriately-random \emph{subset} of the variables that define this event, rather than the entire set as in Moser \& Tardos.
 This is particularly useful when the bad events are determined by sums of random variables.
-This leads to several improved algorithmic applications in scheduling, graph transversals, packet routing etc. For instance, we improve the approximation ratio of a generalized $D$-dimensional scheduling problem studied by Azar \& Epstein from $O(D)$ to $O(\log D / \log\log D)$, and settle a conjecture of Szab\'{o} \& Tardos on graph transversals asymptotically.
-As a point of comparison with the MT algorithm, we show a family of constraint satisfaction problems that does not have ``locality'' (every constraint is affected by every variable), and so the LLL and the Moser-Tardos algorithm do not give any useful results; however, our resampling approach gives strong scale-free approximation ratios and terminates in expected polynomial time for this family.
+This leads to several improved algorithmic applications in scheduling, graph transversals, packet routing etc. For instance, we settle a conjecture of Szab\'{o} \& Tardos (2006) on graph transversals asymptotically, and obtain improved approximation ratios for a packet routing problem of Leighton, Maggs, \& Rao (1994).

+\textbf{Conference versions of this work.} Preliminary versions of parts of this paper appeared in two papers by the authors: \cite{harris-srin-assign-lll,harris-srin:focs13}.